uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 ### Shapley values {#shap}

 An alternative for explaining individual predictions is a method from coalitional game theory that produces whats called Shapley values ([Lundberg & Lee, 2016](https://arxiv.org/abs/1611.07478)).
 The idea behind Shapley values is to assess every combination of predictors to determine each predictors impact.
-Focusing on feature $x_j$, the approach will test the accuracy of every combination of features not including $x_j$ and then test how adding $x_j$ to each combination improves the accuracy.
+Focusing on feature $$x_j$$, the approach will test the accuracy of every combination of features not including $$x_j$$ and then test how adding $$x_j$$ to each combination improves the accuracy.
 Unfortunately, computing Shapley values is very computationally expensive.
 Consequently, `iml` implements an approximate Shapley estimation algorithm that follows the following steps:

 ```
 ob = single observation of interest